-Completion of related college or university-level coursework may be substituted for the required bachelor's or associate degree requirement as follows:
+Completion of related college or university level coursework may be substituted for the required bachelor’s or associate degree requirements as follows:

+Have 18 or more semester units or its equivalent of general education coursework, 18 or more semester units or its equivalent of major preparation, and meet competency requirements in math, reading, and writing

+AND

-120 semester units AND two year of occupational experience in the discipline; or
+120 semester units or its equivalent AND two years of full-time equivalent professional experience in the discipline;

-60 semester units AND six years of occupational experience in the discipline; or
+OR

-30 semester units or industrial certification AND eight years of occupational experience in the discipline.
+60 semester units or its equivalent AND six years of full-time equivalent professional experience in the discipline.

+AND

+The candidate must possess recent knowledge of the discipline (within three years).

 Note: All semester or equivalent units must be earned from a regionally accredited postsecondary educational institution.

-Teaching experience in the discipline may be substituted for related occupational experience on a year-for-year basis.

-Recency: An individual shall demonstrate current knowledge of the discipline.
+Professional experience includes teaching experience per Title 5 § 53404.

 Criteria for Equivalency: Disciplines in which a master's degree is not generally expected or available, and in which a related bachelor's or associate degree is not generally expected or available

 The Board may elect to grant equivalency for a bachelor's or associate degree based on any of the following criteria: